How to Adopt Your New Labrador

 We have adoption events in various locations every two weeks.
 The dates/locations/times are posted on the home page of our website so please check back regularly.
 You can also meet a dog by going to the foster family’s home.
 We do recommend that all family members (including your current dog) come to the meet/greets.
 Please be advised that our main goal is to match each dog with the right family, and we don’t “hold” dogs or place them on a “first come, first serve” basis.
 Periodically, we have numerous approved families interested in one particular dog and ultimately only one family will be able to adopt that dog – so we recommend that you keep an open mind and not focus on just one dog.

 Step 5 – Adopting your new family member

 You’ll sign our Terms of Adoption form, provide payment and take your new Lab home with you.
 Please be sure to bring a leash with you.

 Many of our dogs come to us with little or no training, so will need their new family’s commitment to future training.
 To ensure these dogs attend a training class, we collect a refundable training deposit of $150.
 You may go to any trainer that you choose, and upon completion, send the training certificate to the PO Box for Labrador Rescuers and we’ll refund your deposit.
 Or, you may choose to leave the deposit with Labrador Rescuers to help us to save more Labs in the future.

 Adoption Fee Donation:

 The donation fees that we collect upon adoption help to defray the costs that we incur while caring for each of our Labs.
-Some of our costs include: shelter redemption fees, boarding fees, microchipping, vaccinations, heartworm and fecal tests, spay and neutering, medications to address an illness, x-rays, and major medical such as a broken leg, torn ACL or hip replacement.
+Some of our costs include: shelter redemption fees, boarding fees, microchipping, vaccinations, fecal tests, spay and neutering, medications to address an illness, x-rays, and major medical such as a broken leg, torn ACL or hip replacement.
 The adoption donation fee is non-refundable.